suzannejmatthews/PDC-Unplugged/content/activities/FindSmallestCard.md

 * Comprehend Time: Recognize time as a fundamental computational resource that can be influenced by parallelism
 * Comprehend Speedup: Recognize the use of parallelism either to solve a given problem instance faster or to solve larger instance in the same time (strong and weak scaling)
-* Apply Scheduling (Dependencies): Observe how dependencies constrain the execution order of subcomputations --- thereby lifting one from the limited domain of "embarrassing parallelism" to more complex computational structures
+* Apply Dependencies: Observe how dependencies constrain the execution order of subcomputations --- thereby lifting one from the limited domain of "embarrassing parallelism" to more complex computational structures
 * Comprehend Divide & conquer (parallel aspects): Observe, via tree-structured examples such as mergesort . . . how the same structure that enables divide and conquer (sequential) algorithms exposes opportunities for parallel computation